Jeremy Howard (entrepreneur)

-Jeremy Howard (born 13 November 1973) is an Australian data scientist, entrepreneur, and educator.
+Jeremy Howard (born 13 November 1973) is an Australian data scientist, entrepreneur and educator.

 He is the co-founder of fast.ai, where he teaches introductory courses, develops software, and conducts research in the area of deep learning.

-Previously he founded and led Fastmail, Optimal Decisions Group, and Enlitic.
-He was President and Chief Scientist of Kaggle.
+Previously he founded and led Fastmail, Optimal Decisions Group and Enlitic.
+He was president and chief scientist of Kaggle.

 Early in the COVID-19 epidemic he was a leading advocate for masking.

 Early life

-Howard was born in London, United Kingdom, and moved to Melbourne, Australia in 1976.
+Howard was born in London, England, and moved to Melbourne, Australia in 1976.
 He attended Melbourne Grammar and studied philosophy at the University of Melbourne.

 Career

 Howard started his career in management consulting, working at McKinsey & Co and AT Kearney.
 He remained in management consulting for eight years before becoming an entrepreneur.

 Early in his career, Howard contributed to open-source projects, particularly the Perl programming language, Cyrus IMAP server, and Postfix SMTP server.
 He helped develop the Perl language, as chair of the Perl6-data working group, and author of RFCs.

 While in Australia, Howard founded two successful startups: the email provider FastMail, which he sold to Opera Software, and the insurance pricing optimization company Optimal Decisions Group (ODG), which he sold to ChoicePoint.
 Fastmail was one of the first email products that enabled users to integrate their familiar desktop clients.